HoangNguyenIOS/iPhone_Bands/README.md

 iPhone_Bands
 ============

-A complete iPhone App project called Bands, from book "iOS Programmming".
+This is a complete iPhone App project called "Bands", from book "iOS Programmming".

 This Bands App project is from the book "iOS Programming" by Nick Harris (2014), ISBN 978-1-118-84147-1.